 Dr. Robbins holds a doctorate in social work from the Silberman School of Social Work at Hunter College.
 She has also held many national appointments, including as Chair of the Arthritis Foundation (2004–2006).

-Senior Vice President, Education & Academic Affairs, Hospital for Special Surgery
+Senior Vice President, Education Institute & Global Affairs, Hospital for Special Surgery

 Designated Institutional Officer, GME

 Associate Research Professor of Social Work in Medicine, Weill Medical College of Cornell University

 Associate Scientist, Research Division, Hospital for Special Surgery

 Executive Editor, HSS Journal